Updated on 31/05/2018

 Price range: $$

 You will see Masakan Padang warungs everywhere, in every town.
 They are easy to spot as they all have their food displayed in the same way, like in the photo above.
 Padang is a town in Sumatra that is famous for their super yummy curries.
-You will get a plate of white rice with fish or chicken curry, cassava leaves, green chili and whatever else you may like to go with it, all halal.
+You will get a plate of white rice with fish or chicken curry, cassava leaves, green chilli and whatever else you may like to go with it, all halal.
 It is the curry that makes Padang food so irresistible.
 Ask any local!

 Address: they are everywhere!